The ultimate guide to pest control pricing

 Before you even think about prices, you have to do a walkthrough of your customer’s home.
 This is to make sure that the problem they described is in fact the problem you will be dealing with.

-Once you’ve done a walkthrough and know what type of pests are present, you’re ready to figure out how you are going to charge for the job.
+As per our expertise, once you’ve done a walkthrough and know what type of pests are present, you’re ready to figure out how you are going to charge for the job.

 You should be able to estimate an initial price based on the pest type.
 This is where having a pest control prices list comes in handy.